Rioma-R/Wallpaper/README.md

 # Wallpaper
-A wallpaper in React for Wallpaper Engine
+A React wallpaper for Wallpaper Engine